Q: When does flu season start?

 Q: If I get the flu vaccine, can I still get the flu?

 A: Yes.
 The flu vaccine is created to be as much of a match to the viruses for the current flu season, but it's not perfect.
 The flu virus can change during the flu season, so the vaccine might not match the virus as well.
-In these cases, it's possible to come down with the flu, but the vaccine will still provide you with protection.
+In these cases, it's possible to come down with the flu, but the vaccine will still provide you with protection and you will likely have a milder illness.

 Q: If a child does get sick, what can parents do to care for their children at home?

-Q: Are there certain populations who are considered high risk for developing flu-related complications?<?h2>
+Q: Are there certain populations who are considered high risk for developing flu-related complications?

 A: Yes.
 Children under age 5, adults over age 65, pregnant and two-week postpartum women are considered high risk.
 If any of your family members have health conditions, such as asthma, diabetes or kidney or liver disorders, they're also considered high risk for developing serious flu-related complications if they get the flu.
 It's especially important for them to be vaccinated against the flu.